 \begin{theorem}{\rm (Kusakabe \cite[Theorem 1.3]{Kusakabe2021MZ})} A holomorphic submersion of complex spaces enjoys {\rm POPAI} if and only if it is convexly elliptic.
 In particular, a holomorphic submersion is an Oka map if and only if it is a convexly elliptic Serre fibration. \end{theorem}

-Since a complex manifold $Y$ is an Oka manifold if and only if the constant map $Y\to\mathrm{point}$ is an Oka map, Theorem \ref{th:ellipticmap} generalizes Theorem \ref{th:K2018}, the latter characterizing Oka manifolds by condition \CEll1.
+In view of the fact that a complex manifold $Y$ is an Oka manifold if and only if the constant map $Y\to\mathrm{point}$ is an Oka map, Theorem \ref{th:ellipticmap} generalizes Theorem \ref{th:K2018}, the latter characterizing Oka manifolds by condition \CEll1.

-The proof of Theorem \ref{th:ellipticmap} given in \cite[Sections 3-4]{Kusakabe2021MZ} is similar to the proof of Theorem \ref{th:K2018}; here is the main idea.
+The proof of Theorem \ref{th:ellipticmap} in \cite[Sections 3-4]{Kusakabe2021MZ} is similar to the proof of Theorem \ref{th:K2018}.
 First, the problem is reduced to the main special case which pertains to sections of a holomorphic submersion $h:Y\to Z$.
-In this case and assuming that the base $Z$ is Stein, an axiomatic characterization of POPAI is provided by the {\em homotopy approximation property}, HAP,\footnote{HAP is not stated correctly in \cite[Definition 6.6.5]{Forstneric2017E}: the same condition must hold for every local holomorphic spray of sections with parameter in a ball $\B\subset \C^n$.
+In this case, and assuming that the base $Z$ is Stein, an axiomatic characterization of POPAI is provided by the {\em homotopy approximation property}, HAP, first introduced in \cite[Proposition 2.1]{Forstneric2010CR}.
+(See also \cite[Definition 6.6.5 and Theorem 6.6.6]{Forstneric2017E}.)\footnote{Condition HAP is not stated correctly in \cite[Definition 6.6.5]{Forstneric2017E}: the same condition must hold for every local holomorphic spray of sections with parameter in a ball $\B\subset \C^n$.
 Equivalently, the stated condition must apply to each trivial extension $Z\times \B\to X\times\B$ of the given submersion $Z\to X$.
-This holds for every subelliptic submersion $Z\to X$ by \cite[Theorem 6.6.2]{Forstneric2017E}.} first introduced in \cite[Proposition 2.1]{Forstneric2010CR}.
-(See also \cite[Definition 6.6.5 and Theorem 6.6.6]{Forstneric2017E}.)
-This condition, which is local on the base, is an axiomatization of the homotopy Runge theorem \cite[Theorem 6.6.2]{Forstneric2017E}.
-The gist of Kusakabe's proof of Theorem \ref{th:ellipticmap} is to show that HAP is implied by convex ellipticity, in a similar way as CAP is implied by condition \CEll1.
+This holds for every subelliptic submersion $Z\to X$ by \cite[Theorem 6.6.2]{Forstneric2017E}.} This condition, which is local on the base, is an axiomatization of the homotopy Runge theorem (see \cite[Theorem 6.6.2]{Forstneric2017E}).
+The gist of Kusakabe's proof of Theorem \ref{th:ellipticmap} is to show that HAP is implied by convex ellipticity in a similar way as CAP is implied by condition \CEll1 (see Theorem \ref{th:K2018} for the latter).
 We refer to \cite{Kusakabe2021MZ} for the details.